 Cauliflower is one of the most important winter vegetables grow in India.
-It is a European origin probably develop from broccoli.
-In India, cauliflower cultivation is done in almost all the states, but main states are Bihar, U. P., Orissa, Assam, M.P., Gujarat and Haryana.
+It is a European origin, probably develop from broccoli.
+In India, cauliflower cultivation is done in almost all the states, but the main states are Bihar, U. P., Orissa, Assam, M.P., Gujarat, and Haryana.

 The scientific name of cauliflower is Brassica oleracea var botrytis.
 It has achieved importance as one of the important and popular vegetables in various parts of the world.

-Cauliflower plays an important role in the human diet due to its attractive appearance, good taste, and Its nutritive rich value.
+Cauliflower plays an important role in the human diet due to its attractive appearance, good taste, and nutritive rich value.

-It is a rich source of protein, carbohydrates, vitamin-B, and C as well as various minerals which are necessary for the human health.
-Cauliflower is grown for its edible flowering head and consume as a vegetable in curries, soups, and pickles
+It is a rich source of protein, carbohydrates, vitamin-B, and C, and various minerals necessary for human health.
+Cauliflower is grown for its edible flowering head and consume as a vegetable in curries, soups, and pickles.

 Climatic Requirements for cauliflower farming

 Cauliflower is a cool-season vegetable the best curds produces in the cool and slightly moist climate condition.

-The optimum monthly average temperature ranges from 15 to 20 °C. The early varieties require higher temperatures and longer day length.
+The optimum monthly average temperature ranges from 15 to 20 °C. The early varieties require higher temperatures and longer day lengths.

-Cauliflower cultivated on any good soil from clay to loamy, but the fairly deep loamy soil is most desirable.
-Soils with high moisture- holding capacity are preferred in late season/summer since water stress adversely affects curd development.
+Cauliflower is cultivated on any good soil from clay to loamy, but the fairly deep loamy soil is most desirable.
+Soils with high moisture-holding capacity are preferred in late season/summer since water stress adversely affects curd development.

 In the rainy season, soils that dry rapidly are preferred so that the cultural and harvesting operations can be done easily.